slash4you/karotz2mqtt/README.md

 -bash-4.1#
 ```

 New ones are libzmq.so.1, libmosquittopp.so.1 and libmosquitto.so.1.
-I used the former for my internal software design but it may be removed in a future release.
-I obviously needed the latter to manage MQTT protocol and the second library is only a C++ wrapper to main mosquitto library provided as C library code.
+I use the former for my internal software design but it may be removed in a future release.
+I obviously need the latter to manage MQTT protocol and the second library is only a C++ wrapper to main mosquitto library provided as C library code.

 The process shall be started after all dbus daemons ( ears-daemon, led-daemon, voice-daemon,... ) as it connects itself to the system bus and controls the device through those proxies.
 As I found no way to be notified to daemons startup, I insert a short delay before starting the gateway by this way :